rackerlabs/docs-cloud-files/rst/dev-guide/api-operations/put-cdn-enable-and-cdn-disable-a-container-v1-account-container.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-Cdn-enable and cdn-disable a container
+CDN-enable and CDN-disable a container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::